 What are the rules governing a fight review?

-- Fight reviews must be lodged with BSA within seven (7) working days after the said bout took place using the Fight Review Application Form which is available on the BSA website.
+- Fight reviews must be lodged with BSA within twenty-one (21) working days after the said bout took place using the Fight Review Application Form which is available on the Boxing SA website.
 No applications for a review will be accepted beyond this period or submitted in any other form or medium.

-- Fight review requests and relief sort must be in line with the prescripts of the Boxing Act No.11 of 2001 and Boxing Regulations, 2004 and any other BSA Policies and Rules applicable.
+- Fight review requests and relief sort must be in line with the prescripts of the Boxing Act No.11 of 2001 and Boxing Regulations, 2004 and any other Boxing SA Policies and Rules applicable.

 - Requests for reversal of fight/bout decision must comply with the conditions outlined in the Boxing Regulation, 2004; under regulation 35(20).

-- It is the responsibility of the applicant for the review to supply BSA a credible footage or link to the footage to be used to review the fight.
+- It is the responsibility of the applicant for the review to supply Boxing SA with credible footage to be used to review the fight.

-- A fight review application shall not be used to lodge a complaint or address non-compliance to any regulatory prescript, rules or policy by any licensee, the Tournament Supervisor or a BSA Official.
+- A fight review application shall not be used to lodge a complaint or address non-compliance to any regulatory prescript, rules or policy by any licensee, the Tournament Supervisor, or a Boxing SA Official.

 - Should the fight review panel reach a different decision to the one declared at the tournament, the recourse to the fight review applicant on behalf of a boxer can only be an order for a rematch.
 No prior results can be nullified or changed save for instances outline under Regulation 35(20).

-- All money paid is non-refundable irrespective of the outcome or whether or not the review was processed.
-It is thus important that the fight review applicant ensures that all requirements of a fight review are complied with before submitting the application
+- All money paid is non-refundable irrespective of the outcome or whether the review was processed.
+It is thus important that the fight review applicant ensures that all requirements of a fight review are complied with before submitting the application.

 What if the boxer declines a rematch?